Get Windows ready for next year with this easy-to-follow list of important steps to keep your PC running smoothly into the new year.

-Windows is—for all intents and purposes—the most widely used OS in the world.
+Windows is--for all intents and purposes--the most widely used OS in the world.
 Firmly entrenched in both the business and consumer computing worlds, its reach continues to grow steadily across desktop, tablet, and mobile platforms.

-1: Upgrade applications
+1. Upgrade applications

-2: Back up data
+2. Back up data

 This critical task should be performed on a regular basis to ensure that data is recoverable in the event of loss, theft, or catastrophe.
-But without a properly configured, automated backup scheme, the next best thing is to manually perform a full backup of all your data—especially if you're upgrading to a new PC and looking to recycle your current device.
+But without a properly configured, automated backup scheme, the next best thing is to manually perform a full backup of all your data, especially if you're upgrading to a new PC and looking to recycle your current device.

 All versions of Windows since Vista have included a modern backup application built into the OS itself, which allows for backup to an external drive or shared folder on a network drive.
 Although not as robust a backup solution as some of the third-party offerings, it works as advertised and even allows for backups to run on a schedule.

 One backup client worth considering is CrashPlan.
-It offers a simple interface and a powerful backup feature set—like encryption of local and remote backups and file versioning—not to mention various options for backup destinations.
+It offers a simple interface and a powerful backup feature set--like encryption of local and remote backups and file versioning, not to mention various options for backup destinations.
 CrashPlan has both free and paid choices, including business and enterprise options that add cloud-based backup and recovery for added peace of mind.

-3: Update Windows
+3. Update Windows

 Windows XP featured the ability to integrate systems updates automatically.
-Such a simple feature has continued to be streamlined into current Windows versions to assist in keeping machines patched against malware and security threats.
+Such a simple feature has continued to be streamlined into current Windows versions to keep machines patched against malware and security threats.
 Even so, millions of devices worldwide do not regularly receive system updates.
 I can't think of a better time than the new year to develop the habit of performing system updates to protect your devices and keep them stable.

-4: Clean temporary files/cache folders
+4. Clean temporary files and cache folders

-5: Update anti-malware and run a full-system scan
+5. Update anti-malware and run a full-system scan

 Dozens of choices exist on the security front, but some packages offer high detection rates, are free or low cost, and won't tank your PC's performance.
 Offerings from BitDefender ($39.99-44.99) and Kaspersky ($34.99-49.99) work to keep your PC totally protected, bundling in additional security protections, such as a firewall and web and email filtering.
 Free apps, such as Avira, Windows Defender, and Avast also rate highly, though they have a slight impact on system resources while offering top-notch performance.